Bharatsharma19/Bharatsharma19/README.md

 ## About me

-- 👀 I’m interested in Cyber Security, Machine learning and in Open Source contribution.
+- 👀 I’m interested in Web development, Cyber Security, Machine learning and in Open Source contribution.

 - 💞️ I’m looking to collaborate on Many projects that improves our community.